IBM/platinum-demos/docs/300-digital-labor-leveraging-odm-decisions-in-watsonx-orchestrate/demo-script.md

 In this demo, we saw how a company uses IBM watsonx Orchestrate to leverage and expose existing ODM decision services in new ways.

-We used the watsonx Orchestrate discovery service to connect to a production ODM execution server environment, and used the discovery service to create a new skill that invokes these rule-based decisions.
+We used the watsonx Orchestrate Discovery Service to discover IBM Busines Automation applications deployed on a remote environment.
+We also used the Discovery Service to create a new skill that invokes rule-based decisions manged by ODM.
 We created a composite skill that orchestrates a sequence of skills, mapping their respective inputs and outputs automatically.
 Finally, we used watsonx Orchestrate NLP to invoke this composite application using chat interface.

 Watsonx Orchestrate belongs to a new intelligent generation of tools that leverages your existing IBM Automation assets to reuse them in modern, scalable, and easy-to-use environments.